 Here are some tips on how to get a reluctant cat safely into their carrier without causing too much stress for you or your cat:

-- Put your cat in a room with minimal hiding places – the laundry or bathroom is often good for this.
+Put your cat in a room with minimal hiding places – e.g. the laundry or bathroom

-- Coax your cat into the carrier using toys, treats or their favourite food (unlikely to work but worth a try).
+Coax your cat into the carrier using toys, treats or their favourite food

-- If your carrier opens from the top, or if the top can be removed, cradle your cat so that all four legs are tucked under them, and place them in the carrier.
-Use one hand to put pressure on their back while you place the top back on.
-If your cat is very worked up and aggressive, you can use a towel (sprayed with Feliway® to assist you.)
+If your carrier opens from the top, or if the top can be removed, cradle your cat so that their legs are tucked under them, and place them in the carrier.
+Use one hand to put pressure on their back while you replace the top.
+If your cat is very worked up and aggressive, you can use a towel sprayed with Feliway® to assist you.
 Lay the towel flat on a table or floor and gently wrap your cat’s legs up, leaving their head out, and then place them in the top of the carrier.
-You can also do this if your carrier only opens from the front, by placing the cat back end first into the carrier.

-- If your carrier only opens from the front, you can cradle your cat’s legs underneath them and place them in backwards (using your hands and arms if they are calm, as opposed to the towel above).
+If your carrier only opens from the front, you can cradle your cat’s legs underneath them and place them in backwards (using your bare hands if they are calm, as opposed to a towel).